RedditRecs

 Reddit Icon

-ciaollama • about 1 month ago
+ciaollama • 6 months ago

 We got the skip 3 recently and am loving it so far.
 Had the yoyo 2 previously that I got second hand off fb marketplace and so many little things annoyed me so I wanted to replace it.
 Also liked the Joolz aer bt the price was a bit steep and skip was just a bit cheaper.
 Bugaboo looks good too (sister has it) but it didn’t have a bassinet option that I wanted in case for bubs coming in November.